AdiBad/DeSeq_analysis/README.md

 # DeSeq_analysis
-A project based on assessing gene expression in
+A project based on assessing gene expression in transgenic mice (notebook 1, 2 and 3) The research paper for it is attached
-1. ageing liver cells (notebook 1)
-2. transgenic mice (notebook 2 and 3)
-The research papers for both are attached